Product Engineering & Embedded Software — Firmware & IoT

 | LoRaWAN | >10km | Very low | Very low | Wide-area agriculture, utilities |

 For consumer products in the home, Bluetooth LE for local control and Wi-Fi for cloud connectivity is the most common combination.
-For industrial or outdoor devices that need to operate independently of existing network infrastructure, LTE-M or NB-IoT with a SIM is typically the right choice.
-Thread and Matter are the emerging standards for smart home interoperability — relevant if compatibility with Apple Home, Google Home, and Amazon Alexa is a product requirement.
+For industrial or outdoor devices that need to work without existing network infrastructure, LTE-M or NB-IoT with a SIM is usually the right choice.
+Thread and Matter are the emerging standards for smart home interoperability.
+These matter if compatibility with Apple Home, Google Home, and Amazon Alexa is a product requirement.

 Stop waiting 6 months to hire.
 Stop paying full-time salaries for part-time needs.
 Get a vetted, senior remote developer — in AI, web, mobile, or QA — onboarded and shipping code in 7 days.